ProjetPP/PPP-Logger/README.md

 Use the `--user` option if you want to install it only for the current user.

-# How to run the router (for system administrators)
+# How to run the logger (for system administrators)

 You can write your `config.json` file in a quite straightforward way, using the file `example_config.json` as an example.